-The Brussels based Nanobodies4Instruct center produces and characterizes Nanobodies to be used as auxiliary tools in structural and cellular biology
+The Brussels based Nanobodies4Instruct center produces and characterises Nanobodies to be used as auxiliary tools in structural and cellular biology.

 The Nanobodies4Instruct centre generates conformational Nanobodies to facilitate the structural analysis of proteins that are notoriously difficult to purify, to crystallize or to study by another method.
 Collective efforts of several laboratories have demonstrated that Nanobodies are exquisite chaperones for crystallizing complex biological systems such as membrane proteins, transient multiprotein assemblies, transient conformational states and intrinsically disordered proteins.
 Further, they can be used as structural probes of protein misfolding and fibril formation.

 Nanobodies are the small (15 kDa) and stable single-domain fragments harboring the full antigen-binding capacity of the original heavy chain–only antibodies that naturally occur in camelids.
 Nanobodies are encoded by single gene fragments, they are easily produced in microorganisms and they exhibit a superior stability compared with derivatives of conventional antibodies such as Fabs or scFvs.
 Because of their compact prolate shape, Nanobodies expose a convex paratope and have access to cavities or clefts on the surface of proteins.